Email Spoofing

 What is Email Spoofing

-Email spoofing is when someone sends an email that looks like it came from a trusted source, but actually comes from a different sender address.
+Email spoofing occurs when an attacker sends an email that appears to come from a trusted source but actually originates from a different sender.

-This is done to trick the recipient into believing the email is legitimate, often to steal personal information, spread malware, or scam the recipient.
+This tactic tricks the recipient into believing the email is legitimate, often to steal personal information, spread malware, or scam the victim.

-For example, a spoofed email might appear to come from a vendor or the CEO, but was actually sent by a hacker trying to trick the recipient as part of a business email compromise attack.
+For example, a spoofed email might seem to come from a known vendor or a company executive but is, in fact, sent by a hacker attempting to manipulate the recipient as part of a Business Email Compromise (BEC) attack.

 1. Purpose

-• Phishing: The primary purpose of phishing attacks is to trick the recipient into divulging sensitive information or performing actions that compromise their security, such as clicking on malicious links or providing personal details.
+• Phishing: Focuses on tricking recipients into sharing sensitive information or taking actions that compromise security, such as clicking on malicious links.

 2. Method

-• Email Spoofing: This involves altering the email header information, particularly the “From” address, to make it look like the email is from a legitimate source.
+• Email Spoofing: Alters the email header, especially the “From” address, to make the email appear legitimate.

 3. Scope

-• Phishing: This is a broader attack strategy that uses various methods, including email spoofing, social engineering, and fake websites, to specifically steal sensitive information or gain unauthorized access.
+• Phishing: Uses various tactics, including spoofing, to explicitly target sensitive information or unauthorized access.

 4. Indicators